 In order to get the 1ms response time speed, you will need to adjust the Response Time setting in the OSD (On-Screen Display) menu.

 There are five response time settings ranging from Level 1 (Default – 7ms) to Level 5.
-Since the Level 5 option introduces overshoot, we recommend using the Level 4 setting for the best results.
+Since the Level 5 option introduces overshoot, we recommend using either Level 3 or Level 4 for the best results.

-The HP Omen 25 input lag performance is excellent with only ~5ms of measured delay.
+The HP Omen 25 input lag performance is excellent as well with only ~5ms of measured delay.